dalen/puppet-puppetdbquery/README.md

 The first argument is the node query.
 Second argument is optional but allows you to specify a resource query that the nodes returned also have to match.

+Returns a array of strings with the certname of the nodes (fqdn by default).

 #### Examples